n7koirala/image_matching/ARTIFACT-EVALUATION.md

 #### Main Result 1: HyDia is the fastest protocol under low bandwidth settings.
-In Section 7.2 and Figure 6, we can note that HyDia’s average membership computation time is 102.41s and average identification computation time is 96.52s for a 2^20 sized database.
+In Section 7.2 and Figure 6, we can note that HyDia’s average membership computation time is 102.41s and average identification computation time is 96.52s for a 2^20-sized database.
 Hence, HyDia is faster than all four state-of-the-art approaches, demonstrating significant performance improvements over the baseline, GROTE, Blind-Match and HERS approaches in both the membership and identification scenarios across all database sizes

 ### Experiments